 Content on the first 2 platforms also has to be as quick, informative, and catchy as possible.

-You can ensure these by making sure the videos have good beginning hooks that’ll keep that scroller finger still for a while, and then the rest of the creative takes its toll.
+You can ensure these by making sure your videos have good beginning hooks that’ll keep that scroller finger still for a while, and then the rest of the creative takes its toll.
 I talk more about organic and creative content here.

 Content on YouTube is different — long form.